 How to Store

-Let cool and store in an airtight container at room temperature for 3 days or in the fridge for up to 5.
+Let pumpkin chocolate chip muffins cool and store in an airtight container at room temperature for 3 days or in the fridge for up to 5.
 Serve cold or warm briefly in the microwave.
 You can also store in the freezer for up 3 months.
 Thaw in the fridge or at room temperature.

 Best Tips for Success

-• You can of course use dried cranberries or raisins in place of the chocolate if you prefer.
+- You can, of course, use dried cranberries or raisins in place of the chocolate chips if you prefer.

-• Cut into smaller pieces for your child if needed.
+- Cut muffins into smaller pieces for your child if needed.

 Related Recipes